magao-x/handbook/operating/daily_shutdown.rst

 - do not power off a DM unless it has been released
 - do not power off a temperature-controlled camera unless its temp is 20C or higher
-- do not power off instcool!
+- do not power off instCool!
 - steps can be done in parrallel, so start warming up cameras, go on, then come back

 .. warning::